- New IT Innovation Development (N.IT.I.D) method Step 1: Brain Storming (Tripadvisor Case Study).

 On the contrary, WEB user interface and Visual Charts, that have the second highest score (3) might be easily implemented and ready to use by the users of TripAdvisor.
 Thus, these solutions might be developed in order to quickly get a competitive advantage.

-Thus, to the highest Pugh score doesn’t always correspond the best solution to choose.
+Not necessarily, the highest Pugh score is the best solution must be choosen.
 In this sense, the Pugh matrix is useful, rather than univocally determining one IT initiative, to encourage and stimulate a well-defined strategy with a proper staging.

-In particular, in a strategy plan based on Pugh’s results it might be stated that a social network should be created only when the customer engagement has been improved enough thanks to WEB user interface and Visual Charts additional IT initiatives.
+In particular, in a strategy plan based on Pugh’s results it might be stated that a social network should be created only when the customer engagement has been improved enough thanks to WEB user interface and Visual Charts.
 By doing so, it is possible to leverage the customer commitment for achieving the network effect when promoting the social network initiative.

 Similarly, if becoming a platform for an integrated supply chain is one of the long-term objectives, a proper staging and pace of the related IT initiatives should be defined in a way that fits the company DNA (see A question about IT change management: does the DNA of the company fit your IT vendor?).